 To reheat mini corn dog muffins for your party, place them frozen on a rimmed baking sheet in a preheated 350° oven.
 Cook for 10-12 minutes, or until the center is completely warmed through.

-MORE EASY DINNER IDEAS YOU’LL LOVE:
+5 MORE EASY RECIPES YOU’LL LOVE:

 - Homemade Pizza Bagel Bites are perfect for weeknight dinners or after school snacks.
-They’re made of miniature bagels, and topped with a simple marinara sauce, melty cheese, and pepperoni.
+They’re made up of miniature bagels, and topped with a simple marinara sauce, melty cheese, and pepperoni.

 A quick and easy recipe for mini corn dog muffins, featuring a homemade cornbread batter and hot dogs.